albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 _Little Navmap_ can read and write this format.

 Store these files into the `Output/FMS plans` directory inside the X-Plane directory.

+Note that although _Little Navmap_ can read and write this format, it has limitations:

+* Airports are adapted to use real ICAO idents instead the X-Plane idents in rare cases when saving.
+As a result _Little Navmap_ might not be able to read these.
+* _Little Navmap_ cannot determine the cruise altitude of a flight plan in some cases.
+You might see errors about violated altitude restrictions after loading.
+Adjust the cruise altitude manually if this is the case.

+Always save a copy in the default PLN format.
+This allows _Little Navmap_ to restore all flight plan properties like procedures and alternate airports.

 ### ![FMS 3](../images/icons/saveasfms.png "FMS 3") FMS 3 \(X-Plane\) {#flight-plan-formats-fms3}